Sajedur0/Sajedur0_bot/README.md

 # Sajedur0 Telegram Bot

-A simple yet powerful Telegram bot built in **PHP**, designed to deliver useful tools, codes, fonts, and downloadable files to users.
+A simple yet powerful Telegram bot built in **Python**, designed to deliver useful tools, codes, fonts, and downloadable files to users.
 Hosted on **Render** and open for all!

 ## Features